tatsu-lab/alpaca_eval/README.md

 AlpacaEval provides the following:

-- [**Leaderboard**](https://tatsu-lab.github.io/alpaca_eval/): a leaderboard of common models on the AlpacaEval evaluation set. **Attention**: for a fair comparison only consider models that generate answers of similar length.!
+- [**Leaderboard**](https://tatsu-lab.github.io/alpaca_eval/): a leaderboard of common models on the AlpacaEval evaluation set. **Caution**: Automatic evaluator (e.g. GPT4) may be biased towards models that generate longer outputs and/or that were fine-tuned on the model underlying the evaluator (e.g. GPT4).
 - [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans (validated on 20K annotations).
 We evaluate a model by